 Every individual time control is a different type of chess, they all have their intrinsic nature that deserves a slightly different approach.
 If you only focus on one time control you will not improve much in the other time formats.

 This one though is quite understandable since I do this as well, I mostly play at faster time controls since I don’t have enough time to play longer time controls.
-This is expressed in my other article why is blitz chess so popular (will open in a new tab)

 Some people do not have all the time in the world to play chess but still want to enjoy the game.
 This is okay but just take note that you will not improve as much in other tine controls